-The Health Fund anticipates awarding grants between \$50,000 to \$200,000.
+The Health Fund anticipates awarding grants between \$50,000 to \$300,000.
 We welcome proposals toward the smaller end of that range.
-Applicants may apply for a one or two-year grant, but the total request is limited to \$200,000.
+Applicants may apply for a one or two-year grant, but the total request is limited to \$300,000.
 Please be sure to clearly identify your funding requests per year in your proposal, along with any other associated program revenue.

 An organization may apply for a grant no larger than 20% of its annual operating budget.
-Fiduciary, or financial sponsor, agreements may be considered for small organizations to meet the budgetary or eligibility requirements listed below.
+Fiduciary, or financial sponsor, agreements may be considered for small organizations to meet the budgetary or eligibility requirements listed above.
 We welcome ideas from all types of eligible organizations, regardless of size or funding request.

+The Health Fund recognizes the importance of supporting indirect expenses and encourages organizations to request the maximum amount to support those costs.
 Applicant organizations with annual operating budgets less than \$10 million may request indirect costs up to 30% of the total grant budget.
 Applicant organizations with annual operating budgets at or above \$10 million may request indirect costs up to 20% of the total grant budget.
 The percentage is based on the primary applicant's operating budget size.
 The indirect cost line item should include indirect costs for all project partners.